taroxd/LEProc-Minified/README.md

 LEProc Minified
 ===============

-A minified locale emulator with simple command-line support only.
+A minified locale emulator with command-line support only.

+Many features, including automatic update checks and various command-line options, are removed in order to keep the program as simple as possible.

 Original source code is available at <https://github.com/xupefei/Locale-Emulator>.